 Bake them until they are golden brown.
 It happens a lot faster than you think!
 Only 8 minutes and they will be perfect.
-Let them cool for a sec in their pans, turn them out onto a wire cooling rack to let them cool completely.
+Let them cool for a second in their pans, turn them out onto a wire cooling rack to let them cool completely.
 I found it helpful to wash and dry the pans between batches, but it isn’t totally necessary.
 Just a good wipe with paper towels works too.

 - 48 wonton wrappers, about 12 oz.

 - Transfer the pans to the oven and bake until the wrappers are starting to turn golden brown and are crispy and bubbling, 8 to 9 minutes.
 Let cool 5 minutes then turn out onto a rack to cool completely.